IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 Most other array languages treat a 2-train as composition of some form (J has four composition conjunctions).

 In the meantime, the composition conjunctions and a capped fork (`[:&nbsp;v&nbsp;u`, with [`[:`&nbsp;cap][nuvoc-cap]) are both available for composition.
-I use both of these forms from time to time &mdash; in fact [md][md] uses both capped forks and composition conjunctions, based on the situation.
+I use both of these forms from time to time&mdash;in fact [md][md] uses both capped forks and composition conjunctions, based on the situation.

-The hook is then moved to its own conjunction &mdash; such as `h.` in J, as Hui suggests &mdash; and used as a normal modifier.
+The hook is then moved to its own conjunction&mdash;such as `h.` in J, as Hui suggests&mdash;and used as a normal modifier.
 This would also allow for both a &ldquo;forward hook&rdquo; and &ldquo;backward hook&rdquo;, an idea shamelessly stolen from BQN.
 For example, `f&nbsp;h.&nbsp;g&nbsp;y` could be equivalent to `y&nbsp;f&nbsp;g&nbsp;y`, and `f&nbsp;H.&nbsp;g&nbsp;y` could be equivalent to `y&nbsp;g&nbsp;f&nbsp;y`, with similar for the dyadic case.
 Any backward hook could be written as a forward hook, however I believe there are scenarios where one would be clearer than the other based on surrounding context.